Priyanshu85862/instagram-data-analysis/README.md

 📊 Instagram Data Analysis

-Welcome to the Instagram Comment Analysis project — a data visualization and analytics project based on real comment data collected from Instagram.
+Welcome to the Instagram Analysis project — a data visualization and analytics project based on real comment data collected from Instagram.
 This project demonstrates how to process, clean, and visualize insights from social media interactions.

 🧰 Tools & Libraries Used
 Python 🐍